 Gloom of Kilforth (Sept 2015) – the first game i ever supported, largely off the back of the designer’s free contributions to other games i like.
-The artwork for this game went off the scale and the final product visually exceeded original expectations.
+The artwork for this game went off the scale and the final product exceeded original expectations.
 Delivered in June 2017.
-See details here > fantasy adventure card games.
+See details here > fantasy adventure games.

 7th Continent (Oct 2015) – this is an adventuring game, set across tiles making an island map that unveils as you explore.
 It is slightly more real world based than pure fantasy, and has a great tile laying concept which each contain decisions you need to make and affect the future adventure.
 It has become an excellent solo game.
 Delivered in August 2017.
-See details here > fantasy adventure card games.
+See details here > fantasy adventure games.

 Too Many Bones (Mar 2016) – developed into an amazing final product that looks and feels superb.
 This is a little more battle focused, but does have a quest journey to follow, and the many dice and chips are a fairly unique game combination.
 Delivered in April 2017.
-See my initial thoughts here > Too Many Bones and in the top list > fantasy adventure card games.
+See my initial thoughts here > Too Many Bones and in the top list > fantasy adventure games.

-Massive Darkness (Jul 2016) – a more streamlined dungeon crawl but with an amazing array of models, this game is for those who do not want more complex rules.
+Massive Darkness (Jul 2016) – a more streamlined dungeon crawl but with a great array of models, this game is for those who do not want more complex rules.
 This was backed as a replacement for Castle Ravenloft and in this respect it does deliver, however its campaign lacks and models aside is not really as good as it could have been.
 Delivered in August 2017.
 See my initial thoughts here > Massive Darkness.
 Sold January 2018.